rodriguesvictor/rodriguesvictor/README.md

 ## Hi, this is my GitHub!

-- 🌱 I’m currently learning .NET Core 3.1 and C#;
+- 🌱 I’m currently learning Javascript;
 - 👯 I’m looking to collaborate on Back-End projects.

 ### My Statistics